-Amid the challenging environment, the Macau Branch of Hang Seng Bank Limited (the 'Branch') enhanced its long-term capacity to bring about positive innovations and transformations for the benefit of its customers and the community.
-This was achieved by the continued pursuit of Hang Seng Bank's customer-centric strategy of providing simple and convenient banking and delivering enhanced service experiences.
+In this testing environment, the Macau Branch of Hang Seng Bank Limited (the 'Branch') continued to move forward with strengthening its long-term business resilience by implementing service innovations for the benefit of its customers and the community.
+These ongoing enhancements reflect Hang Seng's customer-centric philosophy of making banking simple and convenient and taking service experiences to new levels.

-The principal activities of the Branch during 2020 were the provision of banking services to commercial and personal customers, including diversified deposit and trade finance services, cross-border renminbi trade services, mortgage loans, corporate lending, remittances and foreign exchange, bills collection and insurance agency services.
-As at 31 December 2020, customer deposits and customer loans were MOP1,925m and MOP13,926m respectively.
-Profit after tax for the year was MOP135m.
+The principal activities of the Branch during 2021 were the provision of banking services to commercial and personal customers, including diversified deposit and trade finance services, cross-boundary renminbi trade services, mortgage loans, corporate lending, remittances and foreign exchange, bills collection and insurance agency services.
+As at 31 December 2021, customer deposits and customer loans were MOP1,725m and MOP14,551m respectively.
+Profit after tax for the year was MOP137m.

 Looking ahead, the Branch will continue to take a dynamic, yet strategic, approach to its operations so as to achieve sustainable growth irrespective of changing market conditions.
-Continued investment will also be made in enhancing its service proposition in order to capture new opportunities, including those arising from the Greater Bay Area initiative.
+Continued investment will also be made in optimising the market position of its services, by staying active in the syndicated loan market, exploring new business potential in green finance, and capturing new opportunities arising from the Greater Bay Area.

-On behalf of the Branch management, I would like to take this opportunity to express our sincere appreciation for the continued strong support we have received from government authorities, customers and staff.
+On behalf of the Branch management, I would like to take this opportunity to express our sincere appreciation for the continued strong support we have received from government authorities as well as our customers and staff.